 Since your locks are the most delicate, your natural hair texture will benefit from following the LOC, LOCO or LCO method (which stand for liquid, oil and cream).

-You can give your locks the TLC it deserves by using Nexxus Oil Infinite Nourishing Hair Oil.
-The lightweight, non-greasy formula with intensive nourishing properties instantly helps replenish lipids, softens and adds shine.
+You can give your locks the TLC it deserves by using Nexxus Clean & Pure Nourishing Detox 5-in-1 Invisible Hair Oil.
+The lightweight, non-greasy formula instantly helps reduce frizz, moisturize, and soften strands.